 Knowledge, power and size go together where nutritional supplements are concerned.
 You want to know something about the people behind the company you buy nutritional products from.
-Look for formulas designed by qualified professionals with credentials you can trust.
+Look for formulas designed by qualified supplement industry professionals with credentials you can trust.

-Recommended Daily Amount (RDA) vs Percent Daily Value (%DV)
+Recommended Daily Amount (RDA) vs. Percent Daily Value (%DV).

-Suzy Cohen, America’s and my most favorite pharmacist, and the author of “Drug Muggers,” a fantastic book that focuses on all of the nutrients destroyed by prescription drugs, suggests in her book that too many people are obsessed with meeting the old USDA’s Recommended Dietary Allowance (RDA) for each vitamin and mineral because they have been taught that getting 100 percent of the RDAs means they will stay healthy.
+Suzy Cohen, America’s and my most favorite pharmacist, and the author of Drug Muggers, a fantastic book that focuses on all of the nutrients destroyed by prescription drugs, suggests that too many people are obsessed with meeting the USDA’s Recommended Dietary Allowance (RDA) for each vitamin and mineral because they have been taught that getting 100 percent of the RDAs means they will stay healthy.

 Remember this: the RDAs were outdated years ago.

-These recommendations evolved over the years from RDAs to %DVs based on a 2,000 calorie a day diet), but these amounts are still inadequate for optimal health, particularly given the sad state of U.S. food policy, and the profit-above-all driven companies who control our nutrient-deficient food industry.
+These recommendations evolved over the years from RDAs to percent daily values (%DVs) based on a 2,000 calorie a day diet, but these amounts are still inadequate for optimal health, particularly given the sad state of U.S. food policy, and the profit-above-all driven companies who control our nutrient-deficient food industry.

 Questionable corporate farming practices have virtually depleted our soils of nutrients.
 Industrialization has contaminated our rain and our rivers.
 Many oceans and rivers are tainted with pharmaceuticals in addition to radioactive waste, mercury, and other toxins.

 Suzy Cohen suggests, “If you are going to make the effort and investment in supplements, please choose a well-formulated nutritional product that’s pure and active.”

 Space becomes particularly important when supplements are presented in capsule form that meet United States Pharmacopeia (USP) dissolution standards.
-Common sense suggests this type of capsule with loose raw ingredients would more easily dissolve in the stomach with a higher level of bioavailability than multiple nutrients compressed into pill form with binders and covered in some outer chemical substance to keep them from disintegrating.
+Common sense suggests this type of capsule with loose raw ingredients would more easily dissolve in the stomach with a higher level of bio-availability than multiple nutrients compressed into pill form with binders and covered in some outer chemical substance to keep them from disintegrating.